Sellerzzz/BG-4j/README.md

 # BG-4j
 <p>This repository contains a shell script that will download the latest build of the BioGRID database, format the human interactome and upload this to your personal Neo4j database.</p>

-<p>An updater script is also packaged which when ran will update your database to the latest version, it is advisable to dump your current version of the BioGRID database before updating so that no data is unintentionally lost.</p>
+<p>An updater script is also packaged which will update your BioGRID daataset to the latest version and updload this to a new database, it is advisable to dump your current version of the BioGRID database before updating so that no data is unintentionally lost.</p>

 <p>Dependencies: neo4j</p>